-If you are interested in a summary dissolution, the following qualifications must be met:
+If you are interested in a summary dissolution of marriage, the following qualifications must be met:

 - You have been married to each other for a minimum of 5 years, beginning from the date of marriage to separation.